Isle of Wight Guru

 The Longstone has had a rough time – experts think it was moved in Saxon times and in the 19th century some genius decided to dislodge it to have a look underneath (he found nothing).
 More recently, someone drew a cross on it and there are stories online about rituals, dances and sacrifices.

-You can hire a National Trust cottage which overlooks the Longstone called (imaginatively) Longstone Cottage.
+You can hire a National Trust cottage that overlooks the Longstone called (imaginatively) Longstone Cottage.

 Read the blog about our visit to the Longstone.